RadioAstronomySoftwareGroup/pyuvdata/README.md

  - Daniel Jacobs
  - Paul LaPlante
  - Jonathon Pober

-Please us the channels discussed in the [guide on contributing](.github/CONTRIBUTING.md) for code-related discussions.
+Please use the channels discussed in the [guide on contributing](.github/CONTRIBUTING.md) for code-related discussions.
 You can contact us privately if needed at rasgmanagers@gmail.com.